 Distribute half of the mozzarella cheese and half of the cheddar cheese evenly over the pizza, add the desired amount of chicken and optional toppings

-Open the oven door and slide out the oven rack if easily possible, or else take out the pizza pan and place on a heat resistant surface.
-Using the parchment paper as a pizza peel, lift it up and carefully slide the pizza off of the paper onto the pan.
+Open the oven door and slide a tray under the parchment paper for support, and using the paper as a pizza peel, carefully slide the pizza off of the paper onto the pan (or pizza stone).
 You may have to jiggle the paper a bit to get it to slide off.
+If you can't get it off, you can just bake with the paper, but cut it down or scrunch it up so that it doesn't touch the sides of the oven.
 Place pan back in oven and bake at 230°C (450°F) for 15 minutes.

-Slide a spatula under the pizza and gently remove from the pan onto a baking tray.
+Slide a spatula under the pizza and gently remove from the pan or pizza stone onto a baking tray.
 Cover to keep warm.

 Slide the second pizza onto the pan and bake for 15 minutes.